fouwels-org/os-next/README.md

 Includes QEMU build target for testing/development. see `deploy/qemu`.

-KConfig kernel configuration is derived from Alpine Linux, tailored for RT and specific module requirements.
+See `./config` for the current KConfig kernel configuration.

 Generic build target has been developed and deployed for:
 - [OnLogic Karbon 700](https://www.onlogic.com/k300/)